gpsilva2003/CRHPC2022/MPI/README.md

 $ mpiexec --help
 ```

-#### Resource Manager
+## Resource Manager

 Resource managers like SGE, PBS, SLURM are common in many managed *clusters*.
 In this case, the MPI detects their existence and automatically interacts with them.
+In this section, we make a brief presentation on how to configure some of them.

+### PBS

 In the case of PBS, you can create a *script* file as follows:

 ``` {}
 # declare a name for this job as sample_job